Yabuale/ICIMS/backend/README.md

 # Additional Scripts

 <code> python manage.py createsuperuser </code> Creates a superuser account for accessing the Django admin panel. <br>
+use this account and login after that you can create other users
 <code> python manage.py collectstatic </code> Collects static files into a single directory for easy serving.
 Contributing